mowgliamu/attribution-modeling-dbt/README.md

-# Attribution playbook
+# Marketing Attribution Modeling
-This dbt project is a worked example to demonstrate how to model customer attribution.
+This project aims to solve the attribution problem for Miro according to the given custom attribution rules.
 The SQL in this project is compatible with BigQuery.

-If you want to run this project yourself to play with it (assuming you have dbt installed):
+In order to run this project, followt these steps (dbt must be installed):
 1. Clone this repo.
-2. Create a profile named `playbook`, or update the `profile:` key in the `dbt_project.yml` file to point to an existing profile ([docs](https://docs.getdbt.com/docs/configure-your-profile)).
+2. Create a profile named `miro_assignment`, or update the `profile:` key in the `dbt_project.yml` file to point to an existing profile ([docs](https://docs.getdbt.com/docs/configure-your-profile)).
+Make sure the `project` and `dataset` are set correctly in your `profile.yml` for BigQuery.
-3. Run `dbt deps`.
+3. Run `dbt seed`.
-4. Run `dbt seed`.
+4. Run `dbt run` .
-5. Run `dbt run` -- if you are using a warehouse other than Snowflake, you may find that you have to update some SQL to be compatible with your warehouse.
+5. Run `dbt test`.

-6. Run `dbt test`.
+If you would like to generate automated documentation from dbt, run `dbt docs generate`.